 1. Perfectionism: Perfectionistic tendencies, wherein you may have excessively high standards for yourself, can be one of the reasons for speech anxiety.
 The fear of not meeting these high standards can create immense pressure and anxiety.

 2. Lack of Preparation: Insufficient preparation or lack of familiarity with the topic can heighten anxiety levels.
-People may worry about not being able to convey their message or answer questions from the audience effectively.
-We put this reason in the “less common reasons for speech anxiety” section because often the opposite is true – people with speech anxiety often overprepare for speaking engagements.
+People may worry about being unable to convey their message or answer questions from the audience effectively.
+We put this reason in the “less common reasons for speech anxiety” section because often the opposite is true – people with a public speech phobia often overprepare for speaking engagements.

-3. Physical Symptoms: The physiological response to anxiety, such as sweating, trembling, increased heart rate, and shortness of breath, can further exacerbate speech anxiety.
-These symptoms can be distressing and may lead people to avoid public speaking altogether.
+3. Physical Symptoms: The physiological response to fear, such as sweating, trembling, increased heart rate, and shortness of breath, can further exacerbate public speaking anxiety.
+These symptoms can be distressing and may lead people with a public speech phobia to avoid public speaking altogether.
 Interestingly, sometimes people experience these symptoms suddenly even though they do not initially actually feel nervous.

 Summary and My Work

 Understanding the underlying reasons for speech anxiety can help you address and manage their fears more effectively.
-Through targeted speech anxiety treatment interventions and support that I and other psychologists can provide, you can develop coping strategies to overcome public speech anxiety and become more confident communicators.
+Through targeted speech anxiety treatment interventions and support that I and other psychologists can provide, you can develop coping strategies to overcome this anxiety and become more confident communicators.

 I offer public speech phobia therapy as a stand-alone and as part of treatment for a range of anxieties.
 Some aspects of public speech anxiety treatment also can be a part of my intensive therapy services, such as college admissions counseling and executive coaching.
+It can also be a subset of treatment for severe anxiety.
 While public speech anxiety is usually addressed in individual therapy, it can become a part of couples therapy if either member of the couple has the issues or one member wants to help the other overcome theirs.

-Please feel free to contact me for more information about what public speech anxiety treatment might do for you and what therapy might entail.
+Please feel free to contact me for more information about what treatment might do for you and what public speaking fear therapy might entail.

 author avatar